 The Office of International Student Services (ISS) provides a mandatory orientation program during the week before classes start each semester.
 All new international students are expected to Check-In and attend Orientation.
 The director, international peers, faculty, and university staff (Residence Life, Health Insurance, Health Services, Library, etc.) provide information and guidance to facilitate a smooth transition for new international students to the campus and community.
 Information is provided on academic, financial, personal, social, institutional, cross-cultural and governmental issues.

 Confirm your attendance – Do you plan to attend UIS?
-Please use the following link to confirm your attendance and request transportation services from the Springfield, Illinois airport or train station to UIS: Confirm Attendance Spring 2019.
+Have you received your F-1 visa?
+Please follow the below instructions to confirm your attendance, upload a copy of your visa, and request transportation services:

 Travel and Accommodations – If you do not confirm early arrival with housing or you arrive prior to early arrival date, you will need to stay at a hotel.
 This link provides hotel information for you and family members, and will also assist you in navigating through your arrival process.

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

 New International Student Orientation Spring 2020

 Orientation is MANDATORY for all new students.
 New International Student Orientation will take place on Thursday, January 9, 2020 in the Student Union Ballroom (second floor of the Student Union).
 Orientation begins with breakfast at 9:15am.
 Please bring your immigration documents and arrive on-time!
 We will be completing your Immigration Check-In at Orientation.